Pressed Leaves and Branches Bouquet

 Place the magazine with the leaves on a flat surface and put a pile of heavy books on top.

-After a week or so they should dry enough to use.
+After a few days they should dry enough to use.

-So find yourself a few branches, trying to match the kind of leaf you have, to make the display look more realistic.
-Branches from a maple tree were what I needed here and the local park was full of ones that had fallen to the ground.
+Find yourself a few branches, trying to match the kind of leaf you have, to make the display look more realistic.
+Branches from a maple tree were what I needed and the local park was full of ones that had fallen to the ground.
 Trim the bottom end to the length you want.
 Arrange the branches in a heavy vase.

-Then just attach your pressed leaves to the branches by wrapping a short length of black electrical tape around both the stem and the branch.
-If someone looks closely they’ll see the tape, but from a distance you can barely see it.
+Then just attach your pressed leaves to the branches.
+I did that by wrapping a short length of black electrical tape around both the stem and the branch.
+Gluing the leaves on would also work.

 And there you have it … something one-of-a-kind that will allow you to bring a bit of nature inside.